 Best seasons: from April to October

-In general, the period from April to October is more preferable for capturing great images of Li River because during these months, the water level in Li River is relative high, and there is less foggy weather.
-November to February is the low water season.
+In general, the period from April to October is preferable for capturing great images of the Li River because during these months, the water level in Li River is relatively high, and there is less foggy weather.
+November to February is the low-water season.
 In March, mists and drizzles are often floating over the river and surrounding mountains which is truly an amazing scene, though you may not be able to capture through the lens what you feel in person.

 Best time of the day: early morning or late afternoon